-This appendix outlines strategies to help guide staff work in implementing the Environment policies once they are adopted.
+This appendix outlines strategies to help guide staff work in implementing the Environment policies.
 Many of the strategies listed below will require future City Council direction and approval, particularly those items suggesting changes to existing ordinances and regulations.
 Such changes will also require additional public input and will typically involve stakeholder group review.